paulhopkins11/aws-greengrass-core-ami/README.md

-# aws-greengrass-core-ami

 This project builds a simple ami from Amazon Linux and installs AWS Greengrass Core V1:

 ## Building

-This is built using packer.io.
+This is built using [packer.io](https://www.packer.io/).
 First step is to validate:

 ```
 $ packer validate template.json